Leakage-Robust Bayesian Persuasion: Discussion and Open Problems

 \paragraph{Monotonicity of sender utility.} Do signal leakages always make it harder to persuade the receivers?
 Perhaps counter-intuitively, this is not the case.
-As shown by~\cite{KT23}, there exists a pair of two instances on which the optimal sender utility is actually higher when strictly more leakages happen.\footnote{In hindsight, this should be unsurprising---if one views Bayesian persuasion as information getting ``leaked'' from the sender to the receivers, every non-trivial signaling scheme witnesses that a higher utility can be achieved compared to the case where ``leakages'' (i.e., persuasion) do not happen.} In \Cref{sec:somewhat-indirect}, we give an even smaller instance (with $n = 3$ receivers) that witnesses this phenomenon.
+As shown by~\citet{KT23}, there exist two instances on which the optimal sender utility is actually higher when strictly more leakages happen.\footnote{In hindsight, this should be unsurprising---if one views Bayesian persuasion as information getting ``leaked'' from the sender to the receivers, every non-trivial signaling scheme witnesses that a higher utility can be achieved compared to the case where ``leakages'' (i.e., persuasion) do not happen.} In \Cref{sec:somewhat-indirect}, we give an even smaller instance (with $n = 3$ receivers) that witnesses this phenomenon.
 As a consequence of this non-monotonicity, in \Cref{table:results}, our results for one leakage distribution do not immediately imply results for seemingly ``easier'' or ``harder'' setups.\footnote{For example, we needed two separate proofs for the $\tilde\Omega(k)$ lower bounds in $\kclique$ and $\kbroadcast$, as the former may not directly imply the latter.} Does some form of monotonicity hold for the natural and structured classes that we consider?
 Does leakage-robust persuasion always become harder (i.e., $\OPTexpected(\cG)$ decreases) as the parameter $k$ grows?
 Is $\kbroadcast$ always harder than $\kclique$, and is $\kclique$ always harder than $\kstar$?